Question 2: Have you defined and understood the business objectives and benefits?

 21 Ways to Excel at Project Management

-Good Practice: A Project Definition document should be prepared and formally signed off by the Steering Committee.
+Good Practice: A Project Definition document should be prepared early in the project and formally signed off by the Steering Committee.
 This document defines the goals, objectives, benefits, deliverables, exclusions, assumptions, business sponsors, responsibilities, estimated costs, timescale and serves the following purposes:

 - Clearly defines the objectives and scope of the project.